MicroPhase/fpga-docs/source/DEV_BOARD/Z7-LITE/Z7-Lite_Reference_Manual.md

 ## ●1.
 Overview

-​	Z7 Lite is a commercial-grade SoM (System on Module) based on Xilinx Zynq-7000 SoC (XC7Z010 or XC7Z020) with up to 4Gb of DDR3/L SDRAM, 128MB of SPI flash memory, Gigabit Ethernet PHY transceiver, a USB PHY transceiver and an easy way to support power.
+​	Z7 Lite is a commercial-grade development board based on Xilinx Zynq-7000 SoCs (XC7Z010 or XC7Z020) with up to 4Gb of DDR3/L SDRAM, 128MB of SPI flash memory, Gigabit Ethernet PHY transceiver, a USB PHY transceiver and an easy way to support power.
+With customizable variants available upon request, customised requirements may be subject to minimum order quantities,  please contact our sales team for more information: sales@microphase.cn.

-​	It's not only suitable for the software verification staff, but also suitable for the hardware design of the hardware developer, according to the cooperation of software and hardware to help you speed up the development process of the project.
+​	It is suitable for software verification and hardware development, helping to accelerate project progress.

 ### ○Board Layout